joshualondono/scoot/README.md

 ## scoot commands

-scoot - enter array without editing data at position given
+scoot:: - enter array without editing data at position given

-saw - cut from end of your input array and leave new value at front
+saw:: - cut from end of your input array and leave new value at front

-shave - cut from start of your input array and leave new value at front
+shave:: - cut from start of your input array and leave new value at front

-swap - replace element
+swap:: - replace element

-gut - empty array
+gut:: - empty array

-bite - replace chunk of data and replace with single value
+bite:: - replace chunk of data with your value